 The department places a strong emphasis on the integration of theory and practice, both in the classroom and in the field.

-Through the MSW program, students are afforded more than 1,000 hours of professional experience through two field placements, which put students in direct service to the community for practical learning and training in various areas and levels of practice.
+Students gain more than 1,000 hours of professional experience through two field placements, receiving invaluable hands-on training in various areas and levels of practice.
 The department has field placement partnerships with more than 200 organizations, offices, and agencies across the Southern Tier and throughout the surrounding counties, allowing students to pursue their specific areas of interest.
-Students can earn a certificate in geriatric and gerontological social work or take classes through the social work in health care program, providing them with specialized knowledge in two growing fields.

 The MSW program concludes with a capstone project, which offers students a chance to demonstrate mastery of CSWE-determined competencies and practice behaviors needed for advanced generalist practice by working as a team to integrate and apply social work knowledge, ethics, values, and skills in a complex case study.

 After You Graduate